 More whale watching opportunities in and around Cape Town

-As said, the above are just the places where we spotted whales.
+The above are just the places we spotted whales.
 In season, you can see them just about everywhere along the Western Cape.
-You can take a boat tour, like we did, do land-based whale watching and in some places you can even rent go on a kayak whale watching tour.
+You can take a boat tour, do land-based whale watching, in some places you can even go on a kayak whale watching tour.

-If you’re planning a city trip to Cape Town and you want to see whales in Cape Town, just remember that you’ll need to get out of the city center.
-Obvious, maybe, but I’ll just mention it to be sure :-) Simons’s Town is the closest place to Cape Town where you can go on an excellent whale watching tour and the rest of False Bay isn’t too far away either.
+If you're planning a city trip to Cape Town and you want to see whales, just remember that you'll need to head out of the city center.
+Obvious, maybe, but I'll just mention it to be sure :-) Simons's Town (which is about 45 minutes by taxi from Green Point) is the closest place to go on an excellent whale watching tour and the rest of False Bay isn't too far away either.

-Tips to get the most out of your whale watch trips in South Africa
+Tips to make the most of your whale watch trips in South Africa

-I know it’s heavy to carry around, but we left ours at the hotel a few times and were then bummed when we spotted something in the distance.
-Unless you’re carrying a massive photo lens with you at all times, bring that binocular.
+I know they're heavy to carry around, but we left ours at the hotel a few times and were then bummed when we spotted something in the distance.
+Binoculars will make it much easier to spot whales from the shore.

 We knew you could spot whales from the shore just about anywhere along the Western Cape, but we still hadn't expected to see them at random.
 So whenever you're near the water, keep your eyes open.
 You never know when you'll spot a black back.

 3. Wear proper clothes on your whale watching boat trip